Skip to main content

 A health and safety inspector has a wide range of powers.
 See Section 20 of the Health and Safety at Work etc Act 1974.

-By law, we are required to maintain a public register of notices served which affect people other than those at work.
+The council holds a public register of improvement and prohibition notices served under the Health and Safety at Work, etc. Act 1974 which affect people other than those at work.

 Appeals against improvement and prohibition notices